tuesy/jimmypoll/README.md

 wss://mankindforward-poll.herokuapp.com?content_pack=1739750885568807748
 ```

 To create your own, start by navigating to http://account.altvr.com/content_packs/new.
-Give it a name and fill in the "Content" field with your own polls with this format:
+Give it a name and fill in the "Content" field with your own polls in this format:

 ```javascript
 {